natoriamilligan/app-deployment/steps.md

 ## Frontend
 1. Register a domain using a Domain Registrar
-2. Create an S3 bucket with the same name as the root domain
+2. Create an S3 bucket with the same name as the root domain and add frontend files
 3. Use Route 53 as the DNS service for the domain
    1. Create a hosted zone (name hosted zone the root domain)
    2. Add Route 53 nameservers for your hosted zone to the Domain Registrar used to register domain